Aggie slide: A&T drops fourth straight to Delaware, 73-71

 In a matter of 29 seconds, Marcus Powell's fortunes turned from good to bad.

-The North Carolina A&T standout scored on a dunk with 30 seconds left to give the Aggies a 71-70 lead over CAA rival Delaware.
+Powell, a North Carolina A&T standout, scored on a dunk with 30 seconds left to give the Aggies a 71-70 lead over CAA rival Delaware.
 Jameer Nelson Jr. countered for the Blue Hens with a jumper from inside the paint with 17 seconds left.
-The Aggies worked 16 seconds off the clock before Watson attempted a game-winning 3-point shot that rimmed out.
+The Aggies worked 16 seconds off the clock before Marcus Watson attempted a game-winning 3-point shot that rimmed out.
 Nelson was fouled on the rebound and added a free throw to seal a 73-71 victory, giving A&T its fourth straight loss and sixth loss in its last seven games.

 After Nelson's basket, the Aggies rushed to the frontcourt.
 Getting the matchup he was hoping for with Watson, A&T interim coach Phillip Shumpert elected not to call timeout, thinking a drive to the basket would set up the chance for victory.
 Instead, it was a long-distance shot that missed.